 Beneficiaries are able to transfer funds between eligible, budgetary items during the lifetime of their project.
 These transfers must be in keeping with the nature and purpose of the funds granted.
-The transfers must also adhere to the limits for individual line items in section Error!
-Reference source not found.
-(10% for Management costs, 25% for subcontracting, etc.) The process and level approval required for these transfers is dependent on the amount to be transferred in proportion with the overall project value.
+The transfers must also adhere to the limits for individual line items in section 8 (10% for Management costs, 25% for subcontracting, etc.) The process and level approval required for these transfers is dependent on the amount to be transferred in proportion with the overall project value.